stefan-krstikj/face-detection-lock/README.md

 # Face Detection Lock

 Face Detection Lock is a Python program for detecting, recognizing and authenticating faces.
 The result of the authentication is displayed on a 16x2 LCD Screen.
-The code is largely based on the code by [Adrian Rosebrock](https://github.com/jrosebr1)
+The code is a custom implementation on the code by [Adrian Rosebrock](https://github.com/jrosebr1) found in https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/

 <p align="center">
   <img src="./images/img_authorized_lcd.png" alt="Image Authorized" width="400">